CarCareTruth Score

 Beeswax is a listed functional ingredient (CAS 8012-89-3) in the SDS.
 It acts as a film former that deposits a thin protective layer on the leather surface.
 The conditioning effect is surface-level rather than deep penetrating.
 Community reviews with photo documentation confirm a noticeable improvement in sheen and suppleness for roughly 2 to 4 weeks per application.
 For aged or neglected leather that needs deeper restoration, a stand-alone conditioner like Lexol or Leather Honey penetrates more effectively.

 Armor All states the product is safe for leather, vinyl, and related surfaces.
-Community reviews across the 3,900-plus Amazon review corpus include perforated-seat use without widespread reports of damage, pooling, or staining.
+Community reviews across a large owner base include perforated-seat use without widespread reports of damage, pooling, or staining.
 For fine perforations or light-colored nappa, spray onto a microfiber first rather than directly onto the seat to avoid product collecting in the perforations.

 The product does both, in that order.
 Surfactants (C9-C11 Alcohol Ethoxylate plus two proprietary ethoxylated alcohols) handle the cleaning step, lifting body oils, steering wheel grime, and surface dust in a single pass.
 Set-in staining from denim dye transfer or food spills more than a few weeks old may require a second pass or a dedicated stronger cleaner.
 The conditioning step follows as the beeswax and PDMS deposit onto the cleaned surface.